renova213/honkai_assistance/README.md

 # HonkaiAssistance

-HonkaiLab is guide apps to help you understand more about honkai impact 3.
+HonkaiAssistance is guide apps to help you understand more about honkai impact 3.

 ## Features